mugdha2/bookMarker/README.md

 Hello there!
-This is a simple book mark application created using Java Script
+This is a simple book mark application created using Java Script.